-The Award Leader is the main contact for the Award Unit, and is responsible for running the Award within their organisation.
+The Award Leader (or Coordinator) is the main contact for the Award Unit, and is responsible for running the Award within their organisation.

 Their role is to engage young people in the Award, encourage, inspire and guide them.